 Why It Works

-- Whole chilies produce better flavor than powdered chilies.
+- Whole chiles produce better flavor than powdered chiles.

 - A variety of meatiness-enhancing aromatics improves the beef flavor.

 - Pulling the steak early for carryover cooking ensures an evenly cooked steak.

 We can all agree on a few things here: Great carne asada should taste, first, of the beef.
 It should be buttery, rich, and juicy, with a nice charred, smoky flavor from the grill or broiler.
 It should also be tender enough that you can eat it in a taco or burrito, but substantial enough to be served as a steak and eaten with a knife and fork.
 Finally, the marinade should have a good balance of flavors, with no single ingredient overwhelming any other.
 This recipe produces the carne asada of my childhood dreams.

 - 3 whole dried ancho chiles, stems and seeds removed (see note)

 - 3 whole dried guajillo chiles, stems and seeds removed (see note)

 - 2 whole chipotle peppers, canned in adobo